Oracle Human Resources Management Systems Configuring, Reporting, and System Administration GuideRelease 12.1 |

 User Profiles

-user profile is a set of changeable options that affects the way your application runs.
+A user profile is a set of changeable options that affects the way your application runs.
 You can set user profile options at site level, application level, responsibility level and user level.

 You can restrict access to query-only for all or a selection of your HR and Payroll forms using a user profile option and the parameter QUERY_ONLY=YES at form function level.